legislation/data-documentation/api/search.md

 ## New legislation listings

 The "new legislation" listings at [https://www.legislation.gov.uk/new](https://www.legislation.gov.uk/new) list newly published items of legislation by date and type, sorted in descending order of publication date and time.
-It does not include historical legislation newly uploaded to legislation.gov.uk, which is published with a &ldquo;silent&rdquo; flag that hides it from the new legislation listings.
+It does not include historical legislation newly uploaded to legislation.gov.uk, which is published with a “silent” flag that hides it from the new legislation listings.

 The new legislation listings are available in Atom format at: